-Det Norske Luftfartrederi A/S. They were never built.
+F.B.12, a huge flying boat suitable for the transportation of fourteen passengers, freight and air mail.
+A/S Norsk Aeroplanfabrikk had designed them and they were to be used by the newly formed Norwegian airline company Det Norske Luftfartrederi A/S. They were never built.

-12-13 December The second 'Nordisk Flyvekonferanse' (Nordic Air Conference) was held in Copenhagen.
-From Norway the
+12-13 December

-Norsk Luftseiladsforening met up.
-From Denmark 'Det Danske Aeronautiske Selskab', from Sweden the 'Svenska
+The second 'Nordisk Flyvekonferanse' (Nordic Air Conference) was held in Copenhagen.
+From Norway the Norsk Luftseiladsforening participated.
+From Denmark 'Det Danske Aeronautiske Selskab', from Sweden the 'Svenska Aeronautiska Sällskapet' and and since Finland did not yet have an aeronautical society, some private persons participated.

-Aeronautiska Sällskapet' and since Finland had not yet an aeronautical society some private persons met.
+25 December

-Founding meeting of the airline Det Norske Luftfartrederi A/S in Kristiania with a stock capital of 3.3 million Norwegian kroner.
+Founding meeting of the airline Det Norske Luftfartrederi A/S in Christiania with a stock capital of 3.3 million Norwegian kroner.